IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 - Single-layer copper clad board which corresponding size of the designed PCB
 - Tool for trimming the PCB workpiece
 - Fine grained sandpaper
-- Glossy photo paper.
+- Glossy photo paper or thermal transfer paper.
 Its size should be greater than or equal to the manufactured PCB
 - Clothes iron
+- Degreaser
-- Degreaser or solvent
+- Solvent or acetone
 - Plastic or glass container for etching PCB
 - Hydrogen peroxide, 3% solution, 100 ml.
 - Citric acid, 30 g.